intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 could reverse this partitioning, but can also promote non-user-identifying information to user-identifying.
 For example, in CONNECT proxy systems that use QUIC, the QUIC connection ID is inherently non-user-identifying since it is generated randomly ({{?QUIC=RFC9000, Section 5.1}}).
-However, if combined with another context that has user-identifying information such as the client IP address, and the QUIC connection ID can become user-identifying information.
+However, if combined with another context that has user-identifying information such as the client IP address, the QUIC connection ID can become user-identifying information.

 Some information is innate to client user-agents, including details of implementation of protocols in hardware and software, and network location.
 This information can be used to construct